Skip to Content

 Corroded Pipes

-- The Problem – Pipes made of iron or steel are particularly susceptible to rust.
-As water flows through these pipes over the years, the inner surfaces undergo a natural oxidation process, leading to corrosion.
-This corrosion is not just a surface-level issue but can penetrate deep into the metal, weakening the structural integrity of the pipes.
+• The Problem – Pipes made of iron or steel are particularly susceptible to rust.
+As water flows through these pipes over time, the inner surfaces undergo a natural oxidation process, leading to corrosion.
+This corrosion is not just a surface-level issue, but can penetrate deep into the metal.
+And if left unchecked, can weaken the structural integrity of the pipes.

 Rusty Water Heater